 COMMUNITY CASES LATEST

-* 69 locations of interest, the earliest of which goes back to August 3 - potentially exposing a much wider window of exposure
+* 69 locations of interest, the earliest of which goes back to August 3 - potentially signalling a much wider window of exposure

 * From today, masks mandatory in certain locations and vaccine rollout recommences